MrRayyanBorg/Connect_4_Project/README.md

 My proposed solution for overcoming the project's complexity was to use an object-oriented approach, creating modules to store functions, and ensuring these functions were *pure* meaning they do not have any side effects.

-As the scope of creating an intelligent bot is extremely complex, my initial solution was to first "import random", enabling me to use the "random.randint(min,max)" function to allow the bot to randomly select a position on the board which was available.
+As the scope of creating an intelligent bot is extremely complex, my initial solution was to first `import random`, enabling me to use the `random.randint(min,max)` function to allow the bot to randomly select a position on the board which was available.
 However, this was not at all complex my main goal was to create something which is *hard to beat*, hence, I used a basic algorithm to score each of the columns, allowing the bot to choose the best position every turn.

 * b.
 UML style diagram illustrating initial overall solution (linked to 1a)
 * c.
 Initial working plan, overall approach, development strategy and approach to quality (linked to 1a, 1b).